pieroxy/conkw/doc/UI_REFERENCE.md

 * This will effectively wipe whatever was in the `div` originally
 * Any HTML in the string will be rendered accordingly by the browser.

+*Note* that if the value resolves as `undefined`, (for a metric expression, if the metric is actually not there,) the element will be added the css class `cw-stale`.
+The text will be rendered as dark gray to indicate the value is not present.
+The last value will be kept to show what it was before it vanished.

 Let's look at an example:

 ```html